 - As mentioned above, the package came with two “adjustment covers.”
 These are actually interchangeable blocks for you to attach to the mount to vary the size of the clasping area.
 There is a spring mechanism to further strengthen the grip too.

 - The USB-C power cable is best attached before clipping the mount onto the monitor.
-For whatever reason, I couldn’t get the power cable in after I fixed everything onto my monitor.
+For whatever reason, I couldn’t get the power cable in after fixing everything onto my monitor.